alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * Junit
 * EasyMock

 The first one is a platform that help a java developer to create tests and run in a JVM.
-The second is a library that help you to isolate the test creating mocks to you.
+The second is a library that help you to isolate the test creating mocks for you.

 ## Mock

 In a unit test, the main goal is to test some behavior from one unit (a class in Java).
+A mock is a way to create a object that the unit that you are testing depends on.
+So, If you are testing a Class called ExportToJsonService and this class depends on a another class called FileService, you can test the ExportToJsonService without instantiate the real FileService implementation, you can use some library to create a Mock of FileService.
+The mock will be a object of FileService, but without any implementation of the behaviors from the real implementation.

 ## Project Example